-Additionally, and under similar timing to the USFWS study, USGS recently conducted a survey and implemented a sampling design to estimate the occupancy, breeding success, and abundance of territorial pairs of golden eagles in the Diablo Range (Wiens et al. 2015); an additional study focused on the APWRA and surrounding region (Kolar and Wiens 2017).
-A total of 138 territorial pairs of golden eagles were observed during surveys completed in the 2014 breeding season, representing about one-half of the 280 pairs (560 individuals) that the authors estimated to occur in the 1,996square-mile region sampled.
+Additionally, and under similar timing to the USFWS study, USGS recently conducted a survey and implemented a sampling design to estimate The USGS has estimated the occupancy, breeding success, and abundance of territorial pairs of golden eagles in the Diablo Range (Wiens et al. 2015); an additional USGS study focused on the APWRA and surrounding region (Kolar and Wiens 2017).
+A total of 138 territorial pairs of golden eagles were observed during surveys completed in the 2014 breeding season, representing about one-half of the 280 pairs (560 individuals) that the authors estimated to occur in the 1,996-square-mile region sampled.
 The results from Wiens et al. (2015) were further described specifically for the region surrounding the APWRA in Kolar and Wiens (2017).
 This recent work supports the current USFWS management guidelines for golden eagles, which considers surveys for occupied eagle territories when the territories may overlap with wind energy projects.
-The findings of the study indicated that the average nearest-neighbor distance of simultaneously occupied territories was approximately 3.2 km (approximately 2 miles) Bell (2017).
-This information is consistent with the approach to nesting eagle surveys in the PEIR (Mitigation Measure BIO-8a), which requires "Surveys to locate eagle nests within 2 miles of construction..."
-The applicant has informed the County that at the recommendation of the USFWS, they have coordinated with USGS regarding eagle nests within the APWRA region, and have received nest information from USGS.
+The findings of the 2017 study indicated that the average nearest-neighbor distance of simultaneously occupied territories was approximately 3.2 km (approximately 2 miles) Bell (2017).
+This information is consistent with the approach to nesting eagle surveys in the PEIR (Mitigation Measure BIO-8a), which requires "Surveys to locate eagle nests within 2 miles of construction...."
+The applicant has informed the County that at the recommendation of the USFWS. they have coordinated with USGS regarding eagle nests within the APWRA region, and have received nest information from USGS.
 The USGS expressed concerns about the sensitivity of the nest locations and requested that the information not be distributed publicly.
 The applicant notes that those data indicate that between 2014 and 2019, USGS surveys have documented between 0-2 eagle nests each year with the APWRA.
 Furthermore, those data indicate that nest site fidelity is low within the APWRA (i.e., eagles are not nesting in the same locations from year to year).
-This information further supports the approach to nesting eagle surveys in the PEIR, which requires surveys to be conducted during the nesting season prior to construction in order to determine nesting status and locations at the time of construction.
+This information further However, nesting within the APWRA and areas within 3.2 km of the APWRA (i.e., golden eagle territories that are likely to be at least partially within the APWRA) have consistently recorded from 9 to 11 golden eagle pairs with 3 to 4 nesting attempts and 0 to 3 successful nestings, in surveys performed in 2014, 2015, 2016 and 2018 (Wiens and Kolar 2019).
+These territories were found to have fledged a total of 0 to 4 young per year.
+These numbers represent approximately 10% of the golden eagle population of the Diablo Range (Wiens and Kolar 2019).
+The APWRA also supports a remarkably large number of nonbreeding, subadult golden eagles, which are present in the APWRA at approximately 4 times their density elsewhere in the Diablo Range.
+Wiens and Kolar (2019) interpret these results as indicating "potential disturbances caused by operating wind turbines at APWRA had little to no effect on the distribution and territory size of golden eagles" but that "territorial pairs of golden eagles at APWRA may experience a high rate of mortality and territory turnover (i.e., mate replacement) relative to the surrounding region, as shown by the high proportion of subadult pair members."
+This information supports the approach to nesting eagle surveys in the PEIR, which requires surveys to be conducted during the nesting season prior to construction in order to determine nesting status and locations at the time of construction.